Nate Bjorkgren: Early life and college career

-Coaching career

 High school coaching career

 Bjorkgren began his high school coaching career at small Sioux Central High School, in Sioux Rapids, Iowa, first as an assistant coach and then a head coach at age 23.
 He then coached at Linn-Mar High School in Marion, Iowa, under head coach Mark Hutcheson as a head coach of the Sophomore team and assistant to the varsity team until moving to Arizona.
 Four years after graduating from Buena Vista University, Bjorkgren moved out to Phoenix, Arizona.
 From 2004 to 2007, Bjorkgren continued his coaching career, this time with Cactus Shadows High School in Cave Creek, Arizona.
 During each of his three seasons with Cactus Shadows, he led the Falcons to the Cactus 4A State Tournament.
 In addition, he also was named both the Regional Coach of the Year during the 2004–05 and 2005–06 seasons and the Arizona State High School Coach of the Year for the 2005–06 season.